A Room-by-Room Guide to Holiday Decorating

 • Layer a few taper candles on a buffet cabinet or table and tie a velvet ribbon bow around the base

-The Bedrooms
+Bedrooms

-Bedrooms are not the most obvious space for holiday decorating, but I love the thought of bringing a festive touch to every corner of the home, especially in kids’ bedrooms.
+Bedrooms are not the most obvious space for holiday decorating, but we love the thought of bringing a festive touch to every corner of the home, especially in kids’ bedrooms.
 Setting up a small tree inside their rooms along with a mini wreath, fun stocking of their choosing, or bells at the end of their bed or right above it is such a sweet way to get them into the holiday spirit.
 You can also run garland over your headboard with the help of a few well-placed hooks.
 It can also be as simple as adding an extra cozy throw blanket or swapping in a new seasonal throw pillow combination.
 Placing a few springs of evergreens inside a vase adds a nice touch in the bathroom.

 Bedroom Holiday Decorating Checklist: